 - Industrial equipment failures

-What you need in order to Prove a Product Liability case in Georgia:
+What You Need to Prove a Product Liability Case in Georgia

-A statute of limitations is the given time period during which a legal action can be made.
-If the time period ends, it is a complete bar to any recovery if your case is not completely settled or the lawsuit is not served on the appropriate parties prior to this date or properly filed.
-Georgia has a statute of limitations of two years with products liability cases.
+A statute of limitations is the given time period during which a legal action can be brought.
+Georgia has a statute of limitations of two years for products liability cases.
 Contact us before it is too late for a free consultation to learn about your legal rights and options.

 Attorneys at Childers, Schlueter & Smith, LLC are currently investigating the following product claims:

 DePuy ASR Hip Implants

 Johnson & Johnson subsidiary DePuy led thousands of patients with damaged hips to believe that their now recalled ASR hip replacement system, which uses a metal-on-metal device, would improve the pain and mobility of their hip.
 However, the danger of a metal-on-metal device has proven to be just as harmful as a damaged hip — if not more so.